sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 Obviously one needs the Sage source code to develop.
-You can use your local installation of Sage, or (to start without Sage) download it from github which is a public read-only mirror (=faster) of our internal git repository::
+You can use your local installation of Sage, or (to start without Sage) download it from GitHub which is a public read-only mirror (=faster) of our internal git repository::

     [user@localhost ~]$ git clone https://github.com/sagemath/sage.git